IoanaVasarhelyi99/2-Tests-Automation/README.md

-Check the 2 tests automation
+Check the 2 tests automation files: Butic Cochet and Sauce Demo